daobrien/writing-classes/README.md

 + Bio-auth
 + Think of something futuristic?

-### GE: Set up Multi-factor Auth
+## GE: Setting up Multi-factor Auth

+Leave this blank.
+The authors can fill it in from start to finish.

 ## An Introduction to Encryption

-Write something that explains what encryption is, assuming most people know nothing.
+* Explain what encryption is, assuming most people know nothing.
-Maybe also explain what it is not, just to set some boundaries.
+* Explain what it is not, just to set some boundaries.
+* Discuss and dispel some myths about encryption.
+* Add your topic here.
+* Add another topic here.

+## Quiz

+* At least four good questions.
+* At least one question per writer.
+* No more than two multi-choice.

-## Adv. and Disadv. of Encryption in Society
+## Pros and Cons of Encryption

-Some things are good.
+* Some things are good.
-Maybe some things are not so good.
+* Maybe some things are not so good.
-Try not to get too political.
+* Try not to get too political.

+## Quiz

+* At least four good questions.
+* At least one question per writer.
+* No more than two multi-choice.

 ## Examples of Encryption in Everyday Life

-Use your imagination.
+* Use your imagination.
+* Find at least three dissimilar examples.
+* Make sure you include something you can use in a GE.

+## Quiz

+* At least four good questions.
+* At least one question per writer.
+* No more than two multi-choice.

 ## The Future of Encryption
+(do we need this?)

 Where will we be in 5, 10, 20 years?
 Where were we 5, 10, 20 years ago, just for comparison?

+## GE: Configuring|Setting up $encryption-type

+* Leave this blank.
+The authors should do this from start to finish.

 ## Playpen